nhokchihiro/CSE566-tramha/README.md

-# SV Caller Benchmark: Deletions & Insertions
+# SV Caller Performance Evaluation in Deletions & Insertions

 This project benchmarks four structural variant (SV) callers—**Manta**, **DELLY**, **LUMPY**, and **Breakdancer**—on synthetic human genome data simulated with **SURVIVOR**.
 We evaluate how their algorithmic approaches affect performance and usability in detecting **deletions** and **insertions**.